 Indians' Yan Gomes: On bench Saturday

-Gomes is not in the starting lineup against Toronto on Saturday, Hazel Mae of Sportsnet.ca reports.
+Gomes is not in the lineup against Detroit on Saturday, Jordan Bastian of MLB.com reports.

-Gomes will take a seat after starting the past three games, including a three-hit performance during Friday's outing.
-Roberto Perez will give him a spell behind the plate.
+Gomes will receive a standard day off after going 1-for-4 with a pair of strikeouts during Friday's loss.
+Roberto Perez will handle the catching duties and bat ninth in the order.

 More News